Cumulocity-IoT/cumulocity-opcua-gateway-solution/README.md

 This solution creates a sample OPCServer including the required gateway to connect the OPC server to Cumulocity.
-See as well: [OPC UA Agent Cumulocity](https://cumulocity.com/guides/10.7.0-beta/protocol-integration/opcua)
+See as well: [OPC UA Agent Cumulocity](https://cumulocity.com/guides/10.7.0-beta/protocol-integration/opcua) The registration data are stored in the ./data directory that are mapped as a volume to the docker service gateway.
+And thus still exits after a restart

 # Edit application-tenant.yaml and adapt the baseUrl and the tenantId: